tiltbuilt/boilermaker-tr/README.md

 - `make install` - Runs a complete one-time process to set the project up and install Craft.
 - `make up` - Starts the DDEV project, ensuring that SSH keys have been added, and npm & Composer have been installed.
 - `make dev` - Runs a one-time build of all front-end assets, then starts Vite's server for HMR.
 - `make build` - Builds all front-end assets.
 - `make pull` - Pull remote db & assets (requires setting up [craft-scripts](https://github.com/nystudio107/craft-scripts/)

-<span style="color:red">**IMPORTANT NOTE - Before you run the install process make sure to copy your .npmrc file into the project, otherwise the npm installstep will fail because it tries to installGSAP's paid suite and it requires authentication.**</span>

 ## Craft CMS Plugins